supreethr23/SC-200T00A-Microsoft-Security-Operations-Analyst/Instructions/Labs/LAB_AK_05_Lab1_Ex1_Deploy_Sentinel.md

 ## Review
 In this lab, you have completed the following:
 - Created a Log Analytics Workspace
+- Initialized the Microsoft Sentinel Workspace
 - Created a Watchlist
-- Created a Threat Indicator
+- Created a Threat Indicator.

 ## You have successfully completed the lab.